 To ice or not to ice?
 That is the question for Christmas Sugar Cookies!
 While I love a good sugar cookie with royal icing, this is definitely my favorite sugar cookie recipe!
 Cut out the cookies, sprinkle with a little extra sugar and bake for a deliciously sweet Christmas cookie!

-The reason I’m really sharing this random family memory with all of you is to say that this Classic Sugar Cookie Recipe makes a big batch!
+The reason I’m really sharing this random family memory with all of you is to say that this Classic Sugar Cookie recipe makes a big batch!
 If you need a lot of cookies, use smaller cookie cutters and you can probably cut out 100+ cookies from this one recipe.
-This makes it the perfect Christmas cookie recipe because there is plenty for a party, to bring to work, to box up for neighbors, or just for a large family like ours.

-When people ask which recipe they should make for a party or a holiday cookie exchange, this is the recipe I always recommend.
-Well this or my Peppermint Hot Chocolate Cookie Cups if they are looking for a show stopping Christmas Cookie.
+Therefore, when people ask which recipe they should make for a party or a holiday cookie exchange, this is the recipe I always recommend.
+Well this or my Peppermint Hot Chocolate Cookie Cups if they are looking for a really cute, show stopping Christmas Cookie.